loomnetwork/loom-sdk-documentation/docs/karma.md

 This starts the DAppChain with three sources, "sms", "oauth" and "token" with varying reward levels.

 #### Soures: UpdateConfig
-The karma method `UpdateConfig` is used to reset the karma parameters including the sources.
+The karma method `UpdateConfig` is used to reset the karma parameters including the sources in a running DAppChain.
-Usually you will want to download the existing parameters with `GetConfig` and then amend that.
+Usually you will want to download the existing parameters with `GetConfig` and amend that before using to set the karma configuration parameters with `UpdateConfig`.
 ```go
 import `github.com/loomnetwork/go-loom/builtin/types/karma`